 The strong form EMH proposes that the current price of a stock fully incorporates all the existing information- public or private (insiders information).
 Hence, nobody should be able to systematically generate profits by trading based on insiders information (which is not even publicly known at the time).

-The rationale behind the strong form EMH is that market anticipates the future developments in an unbiased manner and hence the stock price may already have incorporated the information and evaluated in a much more objective and informative way than insiders.
+The rationale behind the strong form EMH is that market anticipates the future developments in an unbiased manner and hence the stock price may already have incorporated the information and evaluated it in a much more objective and informative way than insiders.

 For example- if a company is on the verge of a revolutionary discovery, the market/public might already have anticipated it and adjusted the price accordingly.
-Hence, even the insiders cannot take a sustained advantage of this new discovery.
+Hence, even the insiders cannot take sustained advantage of this new discovery.

-Reasons why EMH may be wrong:
+Reasons why Efficient Market Hypothesis may be wrong

 There have been a lot of arguments why the efficient market hypothesis may be wrong.
-Here are of the reasons that contradict EMH:
+Here are the reasons that contradict EMH:

 - Many Investors have proven that they can beat the market: Stock market is full of investors like Warren Buffett, Rakesh Jhunjhunwala, Ramesh Damani etc who have consistently beaten the market contradicting the hypothesis.